When and How to Push During Labour & Delivery?

-With the baby’s descent, mothers’ feel the weight and a strong urge to push sometimes even before they are fully dilated.
+With the baby’s descent, the mother feels the weight and a strong urge to push sometimes even before she is fully dilated.

-It is important that your baby gets delivered safely rather than quickly.
+It is important that the baby gets delivered safely rather than quickly.
 Each stage of labour takes its own time and is necessary for nature’s process to complete.
-Usually, women in the pushing stage may feel various types of urges:
+Usually, in the pushing stage, you may feel the following urges:

-Strong urge: An uncontrollable urge, a feeling like your body is experiencing the baby coming.
-It is hard to resist.
-A gravity neutral position may be helpful in this situation.
+- Strong Urge: An uncontrollable urge, a feeling like your body is experiencing the baby coming.
+This urge is hard to resist, and a gravity-neutral position may be helpful in this situation.

-Absent urge: It is possible that a woman may not feel any urge to push.
+- Absent Urge: It is possible that you may not feel any urge to push.
 Time and position are critical here.
-If dilatation is complete for more than 30 minutes following which, one may consider an instant urge to push by herself or direct pushing that is directed by another person.
+If dilatation is complete for more than 30 minutes, you may consider an instant urge to push by yourself or as directed by another person.

 How Long Does Pushing Take During Labour?